Sandstone-hosted roll-front uranium deposits with potential for in-situ recovery

 The deposits of the Powder River Basin are typically multiple “C-shaped” roll fronts distorted by variations in the gross lithology of the host sandstone unit.
 Individual rolls range in thickness from 3 to 20 feet and may be 3,000 feet in length.
 The individual ore-grade beds are dispersed throughout the mineralized zone, but the mineralized sections of sandstone may approach 500 feet in thickness, as they occur in stacked deposits.

-Previous uranium exploration in the area throughout the 1970s and 1980s included widespread drilling by companies such as Ker McGee, Plateau Exploration, Pioneer Nuclear and Exxon.
+Previous uranium exploration in the area throughout the 1970s and 1980s included widespread drilling by companies such as Kerr McGee, Plateau Exploration, Pioneer Nuclear and Exxon.

 During the life of the Dave Johnson coal mine (late 1960s until 2000), water well drilling intercepted two uranium roll-front gamma log signatures from the Fort Union sandstone.
 The coal mine did not follow up on these intercepts.
 The reclaimed mine site lies between the Coal Hill Property and the Smith Ranch – Highland Property.

-The Smith Ranch – Highland uranium in situ recovery (ISR) facility is located adjacent to Coal Hill on the east side.
+The Smith Ranch – Highland ISR facility is located adjacent to Coal Hill on the east side.
 Owned by Cameco, this facility is the largest uranium producing ISR field in the United States.
 Cameco’s claims surround the Coal Hill claims to the east and south.
-The same stratigraphic section of ore-host rock units found on the Smith Ranch Property can be found on the Coal Hill Property.
+The same stratigraphic section of ore-host rock units found on the Smith Ranch Property occur on the Coal Hill Property.

-Limited exploration drilling for uranium has been conducted on the Coal Hill Property and the results of this exploration are unknown.
+Limited exploration drilling for uranium has been conducted on the Coal Hill Property and the results of this exploration are unknown to enCore’s management.
 Further research is ongoing to locate the drill logs and geological data for all water, oil, gas and uranium exploration drilling on the property.

 Drill hole logs from several decades show that the sandstone hosting the uranium on the Cameco property can be traced in drill hole well logs on the eastern central parts of the Coal Hill claims.